 Even before the current global health crisis, the number of people working remotely was on the rise.
 In 2018, five million US employees, or 3.6% of the workforce, worked from home at least half of the time.

-Of course, the events of the last year have changed things dramatically, throwing many businesses and employees head-first into remote working for the first time.
+Of course, the events of the last two years have changed things dramatically, throwing many businesses and employees head-first into remote working for the first time.

 It’s a difficult transition for those not used to working outside of a traditional office environment, and it’s a change that could stick around.
 Global Workplace Analytics estimates that within the next two years, 25-30% of the US workforce will work at home at least one day a week.

 I’ve been working remotely for six years and writing about it for nearly as long.
 I’ve worked from Airbnbs, coffee shops, coworking spaces, cars, and my own home, and if there’s one thing I’ve learned, it’s that the tools you use and the way you set up your workspace make a huge difference to productivity and wellbeing.

 Investing in the right gear doesn’t have to cost a fortune.
 There are plenty of cost-effective solutions that will improve your workspace, increase your productivity, and make you a happier and healthier remote worker.

 Whether you’re new to working from home or have been doing it forever, these are six pieces of equipment you definitely need to consider.

 If you work around other people, headphones are a necessity.
 They prevent echo and feedback on office calls and help block out distractions so you can focus on the task at hand.
 They also let you establish a personal work “bubble,” giving a clear indication to anyone else in the house that you’re currently busy and can’t be disturbed.